+The T-score was employed to project molecular activites of a gene of interest from a model system experiment to human specimens where a perturbation was not directly applicable [PMID: 25295534, 19666588, 19490893, 18757322].
+In a model system, the biological replicates are randomly assigned into two groups, where one group will receive “placebo” and/or no treatment and another group will receive the perturbation treatment.
+Experimental measurements will be properly collected from both groups (i.e. gene expression profile from a genomewide gene expression experiment).
+Significantly changed genes/probes (signatures) will be obtained from this analysis according to pre-determined thresholds followed by a statistical analysis with directionality (up/down regulation).
+Such a list of genes/probes are deemed collectively as the “gene signature” of biological responses to a particular perturbation in a given context such as cell or tissue typs of interest.
+And these downstream target genes of the perturbed molecule are referred as “signature genes” of the molecule of interest.
+This gene signature information will be projected into the human specimen of interest bearing the assumption that the biological behavior of the gene of interest is conserved between the chosen model system and the human specimens.

+In the gene expression dataset (i.e. human) that molecular activites of the factor of interest on individual samples are to be estimated, the counterparts of the signature genes were first identified and grouped based on the directionality of the signature genes.
+The T-scores of individual samples in the dataset were calculated by a normal t-statistics from these two groups of measurements to derive a single number as a quantitative surrogate of molecular activities of interest.
+Specimens with T-scores larger than 0, which share a similar signature gene expression profile from the model system, were classified as having gene signature activities and vice versa.

-The Signature Analysis component conducts the T-Score calculation that ultimately helps to translate the knowledge obtained from the experimental animal study, as an example into human system.
-Users can test this feature by uploading: (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest (i.e. Human Sig.xlsx); and (2) A gene expression data matrix that consists of gene expression profiles in a given context (i.e. HumanArray2Shiny.xlsx) located under “/app_installation_dir/testData/t-score/”.
+As an example in the SEMIPs, users can upload (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest (e.g. Human Sig.xlsx) and (2) A gene expression data matrix that consists of gene expression profiles in a given context (e.g. HumanArray2Shiny.xlsx) located under “/app_installation_dir/testData/t-score/”.
 Once successfully uploaded, top few lines of data will be visible for preview (Figure 2).
-For illustration purposes, we provide both mouse signature (i.e. Mouse Sig.xlsx) and human signature files, the proper matched specie needs to be selected.
+For illustration purposes, we provide both mouse signature (e.g. Mouse Sig.xlsx) and human signature files, the proper matched specie needs to be selected.
 T-scores will be calculated by clicking the green “Go!” button, the top 10 rows of the T-scores will be shown for preview.
 The users are encouraged to download the T-Scores for further analysis.
 Since the T-Scores are calculated from two-side T-test, the corresponding p-values are also reported (the second column in T-Scores results shown in Figure 2).

 Flexible Structural Equation Modeling